hangrybear666/10-devops-bootcamp__kubernetes/README.md

 The main projects are:
 - A simple app with ConfigMap, (unencrypted/insecure) Secret and Service in k8s cluster
 - A simple app with ConfigMap File and Secret File Volume Mounting for initializing containers with custom files
+- Managed k8s cluster on Linode running a replicated StatefulSet application with multiple nodes and attached persistent storage volumes using Helm Charts

 The bonus projects are:
 - An ArgoCD deployment in Kubernetes following GitOps principles for declarative configuration versioning and storage.